bric3/bric3.github.io/_posts/2018-06-18-minikube-with-hyperkit.md

 ---

-While Docker for mac in the edge channel offers a Kubernetes integration, I wanted to have the same tool as my pals on linux, who re most likely using [minikube](https://github.com/kubernetes/minikube).
+While Docker for mac in the edge channel offers a Kubernetes integration, I wanted to have the same tool as my pals on linux, who're most likely using [minikube](https://github.com/kubernetes/minikube).

-However Minikube on OSX requires a virtual machine which is by default VirtualBox, since it requires boot2docker and bootstrapping a VM, I wanted a more modern approach.
-Docker **on** mac required a virtual machine first, then people ported [bhyve](http://www.bhyve.org/) (BSD hypervisor) to OSX, under the name [xhyve](https://github.com/mist64/xhyve) using OSX [Hypervisor.framework](https://developer.apple.com/library/mac/documentation/DriversKernelHardware/Reference/Hypervisor/index.html).
+Minikube on OSX requires a virtual machine which is by default VirtualBox, since minikube is using the docker a the container runtime it bootstrap the VM environment with `boot2docker`.

+I wanted an approach that felt a bit more _modern_.
+Early docker **on** mac required a virtual machine, then people ported [bhyve](http://www.bhyve.org/) (BSD hypervisor) to OSX, under the name [xhyve](https://github.com/mist64/xhyve) using OSX [Hypervisor.framework](https://developer.apple.com/library/mac/documentation/DriversKernelHardware/Reference/Hypervisor/index.html).
 That one allowed to _light virtual machines_ and gave birth the [docker-machine-xhyve-driver](https://github.com/zchee/docker-machine-driver-xhyve).

-So let's start to install minikube with _xhyve_.
+So let's start to install Minikube with _xhyve_.

 ```sh
 ➜ brew update